Richard-lab-scientist/E-commerce-Analysis/README.md

 ### Discount Analysis:
-- Central's average discount at 24.01%, is the highest in the business and its profit margin at 8.75% the lowest within the company compared to other zones  .
-This signals that the discounting behaviour in this region is compressing profit margin excessively.
+- Central's average discount at 24.01%, is the highest in the business and its profit margin at 8.75% the lowest within the company compared to other zones.
+The 8.13% difference to the company average signals that the discounting behaviour is a contributing factor to margin compresson.

-- East' regions discount at 13.74%, 2.59% difference from the businesss average at 15.88 and profit margin at 18.47% highest generated in the company is a positive sign of its discounting behaviour.
-This could be due to the structural position of some product line within the company's portfolio.
+- East region's discount at 13.74% is 2.59% below the company average at 15.88%, and its margin at 18.47% is the highest within the company- a positive sign of its discount discipline.
+A product line does appear to weigh downn the average margin, this could be due to the structural positioning- overall the regions appears healthy.

-- South regions discount rate falls slightly below companys average margin at 15.77%, 0.11% difference to the company's average of 15.88%.
-Discount being at this rate does not correlate to a reasonable profit margin- analysing the volume and product could reveal the deficiency in the profit.
+- South region's margin at 9.04% is the firm's second lowest at a 4.52% difference to the company's average of 15.88%, while it's discount rate at 15.77% does fall slightly below company average of 15.88%- a healthy rate.
+However, it does not reveal why the area is not profitable; analysing the volume and produc lines could reveal how the marging is being compressed.

 - West Region's average discount is at an healthy state recorded at 11.63%, the lowest within the comapny.